 Percentage statistics – having certain statistics as a percentage can be very useful.
 This becomes critical when we compare two metrics measured by different units.
 For example, if we want to compare the optimizer estimation and the actual execution time, we must compare them as a percentage as they work with different units that are not comparable.

 Redundant operations- many queries have redundant parts; the result is the same with or without them.
 Finding these redundant operations can help us to improve the query performance, as it will do fewer operations.
 For example, a non-effective operation will be a distinct operation that filters nothing, which can help us improve the query performance as a distinct operation tend to be very heavy.
+The set of redundant operations can be seen in Figure 21 step 3.

 Human-readable representation- When we visualize each of our sub-expressions, we want to be able to represent it in a readable and understandable manner.
 We will transform each sub-expression label to be its’ relational representation.
 For example, instead of representing a join between two tables as follows T1 JOIN T2, we will present it as T1 ⋈ T2.